-Connect the camera to your switch or router via Ethernet cable.
-Connect the supplied power cable from the camera to a power outlet.
+- 1. Connect the camera to your switch or router via Ethernet cable. - 2.
+Connect the power cable from the camera to the supplied power adapter. - 3.
+Connect the supplied power adapter to a power outlet.

 Connection Using a PoE Switch